GNSS clock comparison · holdout discipline · results you can defend

 Your clocks disagree.
 Tare makes that disagreement defensible.

 Long-baseline timing work lives or dies on whether two analysis centers’ clocks can be compared fairly.
-Tare is post-processing that is fitted on training windows, proves itself on held-out days you did not fit, and returns corrected outputs plus RMS-class summaries—not a paper recipe, not a black-box promise.
+Tare is proprietary transformation and evaluation-as-a-service—calibrated on training windows, scored on held-out days you did not use to calibrate, returning post-processed outputs plus RMS-class summaries—not a method paper, not a live feed.

 ORBIT → AC → EVAL illustrative